ospin-web-dev/pusher/README.md

 ## <a name="Overview">Overview</a>

-The @ospin/pusher is a JavaScript SDK to communicate to Ospin's HTTP API.
-It is build on top of @aws-amplify.
+The @ospin/pusher is a JavaScript SDK to communicate to Ospin's pusher channel for real time information on devices and processes.
+It is build on top of pusher-js.
 To use it, the user has to be registered at OSPIN.

   - [configure pusher for the environment](#Configuration)
   - [Authentication](#Authenticating-as-a-User)